 A day after that alarming incident, a woodsman stumbles out of the forest to report the landing of an alien spacecraft in the mountains southwest of Tokyo.
 A month later, Ichiro Hirano's neighbor goes missing.
 Then reappears as abruptly as he vanished, claiming he was kidnapped by a mysterious winged lizard creature.

 That same lizard creature is now stalking the pretty and talented sister of Ichiro's best friend.
 What in the world is going on?
 What do the aliens want?
 And where did they come from?
-These are the kind of questions that only master sleuth Kogoro Akechi and the Boy Detectives Club can hope to answer.
+These are the kind of questions only master sleuth Kogoro Akechi and the Boy Detectives Club can hope to answer.

 Uchu Kaijin by Ranpo Edogawa was first published in 1953.
 The Japanese edition is out of copyright.
 The reference file used in this translation was downloaded from Aozora Bunko (the Blue Sky public domain library).